jsullivan2847/streepflix-frontend/README.md

 # Getting Started

-Streepflix is currently deployed on netlify and you can try it out for yourself [here](https://www.google.com/)
+Streepflix is currently deployed on netlify and you can try it out for yourself [here](https://streepflix.netlify.app/)

+# Unsolved Problems
+- User Currently has to click twice on the user icon to log in :(( Issue with state

 # Future Improvements
 - User favorite lists